NBC News - Breaking News & Top Stories - Latest World, US & Local News

 Video

-PREVIEW: Kidnapped
+PREVIEW: Unimaginable

 Dateline